 There are a lot of people out there explaining why model airplane engines are angled down and to the right.
 Unfortunately most of them are not correct.

-If you’re wondering why you’re told to point your engine to the right, the explanation most commonly offered on the internet is P factor.
+If you’re wondering why you’re told to point your engine to the right, sooner or later somebody will mention P factor.

 The second most commonly misattributed reason for right thrust is engine torque causing the plane to roll to the left.
 Torque does indeed cause left roll, but it is corrected by aileron trim and you therefore don’t have to think about it.
 It’s not much of a factor because there’s more torque at high throttle, which is also when there is more airspeed, which causes a simultaneous increase in the correcting effect of the wings and tail.

 So, why is right thrust needed?
 It’s very simple.
 The propeller creates a spiral slipstream that surrounds the fuselage.
 Most planes have the vertical stabilizer on top of the fuselage.
 The slipstream hits the fin on the left side, pushing it to the right, which causes the plane to yaw left.

 The engine is angled to the right to counteract this effect.
 Both the problem and the solution are proportional to the throttle setting, so they balance each other nicely.